Integrate your mobile calls with:

-Everything is ordered by contact to save you time organizing and finding data.
+Calls, transcripts and notes stored by contact to save you time searching for data.

-Export call logs and recordings to Salesforce, Pipedrive, Gong, and more.
+Send call logs and recordings to Salesforce, Gong, and more with a single tap.

 Record and transcribe any call with the tap of a button.
-Or set Productive Call Assistant to capture all calls automatically.
+Or choose to capture all calls automatically.

-Recordings and transcripts show up in the contact's history screen for easy reference and export.
+Recordings and transcripts show up in the contact's history screen for easy review or export.

 Close more deals by focusing on questions and objections, not scribbling notes.
 Remember key details review calls to improve sales tactics.
 Instantly export call notes and recordings to your CRM.